 10. Pancha Ganapati is not typically observed by traditional Hindus but honors Lord Ganesha and originates in Hawaii.
 It lasts from December 21-25 each day having a designated color and purpose.
 Yellow solves strains in interpersonal relations, blue is for sending apologies to people far away, red resolves work, business, and debt related issues, green is for home beauty, art, and discussions about Hindu practice within families, and orange is about love and peace.
 Color for connection and communication?
 I’m all in.

 Have I left one out?
+You can also get warm and cozy with these soups that are multiculturally inspired!
 Go light a candle, and may your darkest days sparkle.
+Happy Holidays!

 Saint Lucia: https://www.youtube.com/watch?v=x0LdxSn02PU